 Meanwhile, you can organically grow your campaign email list through all manner of means.
 Your union website and campaign websites should have prominent email sign-up forms.
 Make sure you include contact forms at all your campaign events, with an email field, so your rallies, meetings and conferences can be used to gather emails.
 Add an email section to your paper petitions.

 The most important thing is to not just take my word for these things, but to test it for yourself.
-A good email marketing service will give you the most important basic stats you need — open rates and click-throughs — to start making your own judgement.
+A good email marketing service will give you the most important basic stats you need — click-throughs — to start making your own judgement.

 In the next part, I’ll go through some more “do’s” and “don’t’s”.